akemin-dayo/simject/README.md

 1. Also make sure to copy `$YOUR_TWEAK.plist` to `/opt/simject/$YOUR_TWEAK.plist`. simject will not load your tweak if you miss this step!

 1. An example tweak project is available in the `simjectExampleTweak/` subfolder.
 Use it as reference if you want.

-### Using simject with 32-bit iOS Simulators

-1. Download [Xcode 8.3.3](https://download.developer.apple.com/Developer_Tools/Xcode_8.3.3/Xcode8.3.3.xip) from the Apple Developer Center.
-(A valid Apple ID is required with access to the Apple Developer Center.)

-1. Extract Xcode 8.3.3 somewhere, and run `sudo xcode-select -s /path/to/Xcode8.3.3.app`

-1. Change the `TARGET` variable in the simject `Makefile` to `ARCHS = x86_64 i386`.

-1. Run `make setup` in the `simject` directory again.

-1. In your project's `Makefile`, change your `TARGET` variable to `ARCHS = x86_64 i386`, then build as usual.

 ### Final notes